How to use outpainting to extend images

 Outpainting complex scenes

-The above Stable Diffusion method works well with simple background.
+The above Stable Diffusion method works well with a simple background.
 It will struggle with complex scenes.
 The reason is that the outpainting method only considers a small area of image adjacent to the outpainted area.
-To extend a complex scene, long range information need to be accounted for.
+To extend a complex scene, long-range information needs to be accounted for.

-It is not Stable Diffusion (Sorry Stable Diffusion purist!), but there’s an outstanding inpainting/outpainting method available called MAT (Mask-Aware Transformer).
-It is a GAN model designed to account for long range information when making up parts of an image.
+It is not Stable Diffusion (Sorry, Stable Diffusion purist!), but an outstanding inpainting/outpainting method is available called MAT (Mask-Aware Transformer).
+It is a GAN model designed to account for long-range information when making up parts of an image.

 Failure example of Stable Diffusion outpainting

-The extended part looks ok on its own but is not coherent to the rest of the image as a whole.
+The extended part looks okay on its own but is not coherent to the rest of the image as a whole.

 MAT outpainting